Klementinum – The Baroque Library in Prague | Megalo Travel

 1775

-The Astronomical Tower becomes a meteorological station — a function it has maintained every single day without interruption to this moment.
+The Astronomical Tower becomes a meteorological station.
+Measurements have continued every single day without interruption — right up to the moment you are reading this.

 5